“Success is liking yourself, liking what you do, and liking how you do it.”

 Phone: 402-872-2436 or toll free 800-742-4412, ext.
 2436

-The first financial aid disbursement of the fall 2015 term will occur on Monday, August 31st.
+The first financial aid disbursement of the spring 2016 term will occur on Monday, January 18th.
 An email communication will be sent as soon as refund checks are available.
 On-campus enrolled students may pick up refund checks at the Business Office.
 Students whose enrollment is entirely internet based will receive their refund check by mail.
-Students may also participate in direct deposit.
+Students are encouraged to participate in direct deposit.

 Direct deposit of student refunds is available for student participation.
 The direct deposit process will expedite the receipt of funds, which will be deposited into bank accounts within 3 days of refund processing, and eliminates the possibility of lost checks through mailing or waiting in line at the Business Office.

 To participate in direct deposit, log into MyPSC and navigate to the Student Account tab and click the “My Bank Info” link.
 Students will receive email notification as soon as the banking information has been entered, edited, or deleted.

 As an eligible institution, Peru State College is required by the Internal Revenue Service to file an annual Tuition Statement Form 1098-T for each student for whom a reportable transaction is made (i.e. tuition, fees, scholarships or grants received).
 This information is provided to assist taxpayers in determining eligibility for claiming Education Tax Credits enacted by the Taxpayer Relief Act of 1997.
 The 1098-T information should be combined with a student’s own payment(s) and financial aid records in determining any impact on their tax return.